dervish666/win7migration/README.md

         Run restore script
         Enter users old name, allow script to finish Open Outlook, import any PSTs from the Downloads folder

 Backup User Data script.
+    A bit more detail on the individual scripts.

 Process: